top of page

 About Us

 The Mass Spectrometry Team Training and Transition (MaST3) Program is a forward-thinking initiative designed to enhance graduate training in mass spectrometry (MS) through a team-based and interdisciplinary approach.
-The program received a 6-year funding from NSERC/CRSNG in addition to support from several universities, research institutes, and hospitals across British Columbia (BC).
+The program received a 6-year funding from NSERC/CREAT in addition to support from several universities, research institutes, and hospitals across British Columbia (BC).
 The core mission of MaST3 is to equip graduate students with advanced technical proficiency in MS and essential professional skills for careers in biotechnology, academia and the public sector.

 Sponsors